YogeswariJayavel/Career-growth-Internship/README.md

 # Web-development-Internship
-Internship projects designed  by HTML, CSS and JAVASCRIPT
+Internship projects developed by HTML, CSS and JAVASCRIPT